istae/network-analysis-tool/README.md

 The tool can construct networks from files or stdin.
 The input must be formatted in the following way:
 - Each node label must be placed in a newline.
 - Connection between nodes are done by placing neighbors nodes one after another in newlines.
 - To start a new branch in the network, a single '.' is placed in a new line.

-Ex:
 love

 finds

 a

 way

 .

 love

 in

 first

 sight

 .

 In the above example, the word 'love' has two neighbors: 'finds' and 'in'.
 'Finds' is connected to 'a' which then connects to 'way'.
 In the other branch, 'in' connects to 'first' and 'first' to 'sight'.
 Notice that '.' is used in a new line to start a new brach.